TheAyushAgarwal/JAVA/01_My_First_Program/README.md

 //here import lang is showing that we are importing language package

 class Main {
-    // 1) class name should be same as file name, it can you different also.
+    // 1) class name should be same as file name, it can be different also.
     // 2) we have to write our main function between class.
     // 3) what ever class you are giving first letter of the class name must be capital.